Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Master equation

-In this section we discuss the behaviour of the quantity $w(t)$, introduced in Sec.~\ref{sec:manysites}, which gives the probability for there have been no energy exchange between a specified neighbouring pair of sites before time $t$.
+In this section we discuss the behaviour of the quantity $w(t)$, introduced in Sec.~\ref{sec:manysites}, which gives the probability for there to have been no energy exchange between a specified neighbouring pair of sites before time $t$.
 It has initial value $w(0)=1$ and decreases monotonically towards zero at late times.
 We require its form in order to draw conclusions about the behaviour of the SFF at intermediate times, via Eq.~\eqref{eq:Kw}.
-We find that the decay is initially exponential, with a crossover to a stretched exponential at late times.
-The slower decay at late times is associated with initial energy distributions $\{\varepsilon^\prime_n\}$ in which the energies for a sequence of sites $m$ lie close to the upper or lower band edge of the single-site density of states $\rho(\varepsilon^\prime_m)$.
+We first present evidence that energy exchange is almost uncorrelated between different pairs of neighbouring sites.
+Then we show that late-time decay of $w(t)$ is sub-exponential.